aishabazylzhanova/Assignment--1/README.md

 # Assignment_1
 Python code which pulls the data from coingecko.com and filters out top N cryptocurrencies by market capitalization
 ## Installation
-PyPI
+To use, you need to install the pycoingecko library PyPI

 ```bash